 Visible Contact Information

 Let’s start with something that’s so obvious people think they’ve taken care of it even if they haven’t – contact information.
-Your customers should be able to get in touch with your business, and a website is a perfect place where you can let them know of all the ways they can do it.
+Your customers should be able to get in touch with your business, and a website is a perfect place where you can let them know about all the ways they can do it.

 Besides having a “contact us” page with an email address or a contact form, you should strongly consider including other contact information.
 You might even put some of it on the front page.
 Information such as a physical address and a real phone number is a strong signal that your business actually exists in the real world.
 You can never have enough of these trust signals on your website.

 A website can’t be all images, no matter how often you hear that visuals are important.
 There need to be words on your website – not too many of them, but enough to let people know where they are, and what they can get there.
-This is another obviously important thing people tend to overlook.
+This is another obvious important thing people tend to overlook.

-There are three things copy needs to tell your website visitors in the first couple of seconds of looking at your website.
+There are three things the copy needs to tell your website visitors in the first couple of seconds of looking at your website.
 The first one is who you are.
 The second one is what problem you can solve for your customers.
 The third is why they should buy from you.
 Three things, a couple of seconds, and a couple of dozens of words.

 A Call to Action

 Websites have purposes.
 The very fact your business has a website will make your website appear more legit, but proof of existence is one of the weakest reasons to build a website.
 If you make them well, websites are conversion machines.
 Give them a purpose, something you want the visitors to do.

 It can be anything from buying your products to subscribing to your mailing list – it doesn’t matter.
 If there’s something you want, you need to ask for it.
 The way you do it on a website is by including a call to action on it.
 You can do it on the front page even, and place it in a brightly colored button.

 Good, Logical Navigation